Canon 800D vs Nikon D5500

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 800D and Nikon D5500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The 800D is a recent model that features in the current product line-up of Canon.
-In contrast, the D5500 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D5500 was succeeded by the Nikon D5600.
+Both the 800D and the D5500 have been discontinued, but can regularly be found used on eBay.
+The D5500 was replaced by the Nikon D5600, while the 800D was followed by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Which of the two cameras – the Canon 800D or the Nikon D5500 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.